shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-10-20-Spark-Logback-Example-Two.md

 Spark Logback Example Two
 ------------------------------------

-This post is relates to my other [post](https://shoreviewanalytics.github.io/Spark-Job-Specific-Logging-with-Logback-and-DataStax-Enterprise-Analytics/) on how to use Logback, the successor to Log4j with your spark application to create application specific logging.
-Essentially everything is the same for this example except you don't need to pass the location of the logback.xml file in the spark-submit and this example also let's you pass the application name to the logback.xml file as well as let's you reference the logback.xml file in the job / application.
+This post is relates to my other [post](https://shoreviewanalytics.github.io/Spark-Logback-Example-One/) on how to use Logback, the successor to Log4j with your spark application to create job specific logging when using the DataStax Enterprise (DSE) Analytics platform.
+Essentially everything is the same for this example, except you don't need to pass the location of the logback.xml file in the spark-submit and this example also let's you pass the job name to the logback.xml file, so the name of the log file is the same as the name of the job.

 Prerequisites:
 --------------

-- Spark development environment (This example uses Eclipse) or have ability to compile source code to a .jar file with all the necessary dependencies.
+- A Java development environment (This example uses Eclipse).

-- An available Spark development environment.
-Access to an Apache Spark cluster is ideal if you want to run this example and collect information related to the job running on the cluster.
+- An available DSE Analytics development environment.

 **Step 1**